The probabilistic world: Fundamental probabilities

 The advent of quantum mechanics has opened a probabilistic view on fundamental physics.
 It has come, however, with new concepts and rules as wave functions, non-commuting operators and the rules to associate these quantities to observations.
 The unusual probabilistic features have opened many debates on their interpretation, as well as on suggestions for extensions of quantum mechanics.
-Examples are a postulated basic role of observers and measurements \cite{HEI}, hidden variables to cure an alleged incompleteness \cite{EPR}, attemps to give an observable meaning to the wave function \cite{BOHM} or the many world hypothesis \cite{EVE}.
+Examples are a postulated basic role of observers and measurements \cite{HEI}, hidden variables to cure an alleged incompleteness \cite{EPR}, attempts to give an observable meaning to the wave function \cite{BOHM}, the many world hypothesis \cite{EVE}, non-linear quantum mechanics~\cite{TBLSMP, WEINBERG1989336, GISIN19901, PhysRevLett.66.397} or the incoherent histories approach \cite{Griffiths:1984rx,omnes1987interpretation,Gell-Mann:1991zrl}.
 For many researchers quantum mechanics continues to have mysterious properties.

+In the present work we propose that the fundamental physics description of our world is based entirely on the classical probabilistic concepts of probability distributions, observables and their expectation values.
+Probabilities are considered as the fundamental mathematical concept, not merely as a measure of lack of knowledge.

+In every day life probabilities are often associated to a lack of knowledge.
+A girl may be waiting for her boyfriend.
+When the bell rings she may think: ``it's most likely, say 90\%, that's him''.
+This probability concerns her knowledge rather than being a property of the boyfriend or the person standing on the other side of the door.
+Either her boyfriend is already standing there or not.
+Once she opens the door she sees the person and the ``observer probability'' that it's the boyfriend changes to either one or zero (or at least very close to this).

+The situation is different if before throwing a dice somebody states that the probability that the dice will show the face with the number two is one sixth.
+She will say this because for a well manufactured dice the probabilities for showing a given face should all be equal.
+In principle, she may verify this by throwing the dice a very large number of times and recording if in a sixth of the cases it shows the two.
+The six probabilities for showing the six faces of the dice may be associated with a property of the dice.
+Deviations from 1/6 characterize possible small asymmetries.
+It is very simple to characterize such possible asymmetries by the probability distribution for the different faces, much simpler than giving details of geometry, material distribution and so on.

+These more intrinsic probabilities which characterize the object should be distinguished from the observer probability.
+An observer's knowledge about the outcome changes from before to after throwing the dice.
+Once the dice has stopped the observer knows which face is up - for her the probability to find the face two jumps from about 1/6 to one or zero.
+The intrinsic probabilities for the dice have not changed, however.
+They do not depend on the observer, since another observer may throw the same dice, or even the dice has never been thrown after being manufactured.
+This simple example demonstrates that probabilities need not be associated with observers and lack of knowledge.
+They can be useful mathematical concepts for describing the state of the dice - and more generally the state of the world.